Reasons Your Hair May Be Falling Out

 - Essential Fatty Acids

-While everyday stress doesn’t cause hair loss, three types of hair loss are associated with high stress levels, including:
+While everyday stress won't, three types of hair loss are associated with high stress levels, including:

 - Telogen effluvium, often occurring when there’s a sudden shock to the system like that experienced with childbirth, surgery, rapid weight loss or any major, traumatic event such as a death in the family, divorce or an accident